COVID-19 Resource Center

 - Clatsop County Health Department: 503.325.8500

 For questions about exposure, employers or employees asking about going back to work.
 You will be encouraged to call your primary care provider for a medical assessment, which may include testing.
-If you don't have a provider and need an assessment of symptoms, they will refer you to the CMH COVID-19 Hotline.

 - Washington State Department of Health: 800.525.0127